compmem/smile/docs/smile_states.rst

 one of them evaluates to True and then will run the associated *Serial* state.

-If the next state after the *If* state is the *Elif* state, then whatever conditional is in the *Elif* will be added into the stack of conditionals within the *If* state.
+If the next state after the *If* state is the *Elif* state, then whatever conditional is in the *Elif* state will be added into the stack of conditionals within the *If* state.
 The children of the *Elif* will also be added to the appropriate stack.
-You can do as many *Elif*'s after the *If* state as you need to.
-The last state can be an *Else* state.
-When you define the children of the *Else* state, that *Serial* gets sent into the stack of conditionals and replaces the True's empty *Serial*.
+As many *Elif* states as desired can be used after the *If* state The last state can be an *Else* state.
+When the children of the *Else* state is defined, the *Serial* state gets sent into the stack of conditionals and replaces the True's empty *Serial*.

 The following is a 4 option if test.